Bhacaz/vuerb/README.md

 It need less directive like `v-if` or `v-for` because it can be done using Ruby and `ERB`.

-Some directive is still needed to register to listener.
+Some directive is still needed to register listener.

-## Usage
+## Preview

-The classic simple counter looks like this.
+The classic simple counter example looks like this.

 ```ruby
 class CounterComponent < Component